-Motley Fool recently asked, “Are Pregnant Women Eligible for Unemployment?” and as with most unemployment questions, the answer is that “it depends.”
+Motley Fool once asked, “Are Pregnant Women Eligible for Unemployment?” and as with most unemployment questions, the answer is that “it depends.”

 Generally speaking, when a person separates from your organization through no fault of their own, absent misconduct, and if they are available and eligible to work, the state may determine that unemployment benefits are available to that person.
 Unemployment benefits, which are capped at a certain weekly dollar amount and total number of weeks — depending on your state’s regulations — are designed to replace about half of what an employee was making per week before they were unable to work.
 This form of assistance was designed for unemployed workers as a means of getting through a temporary period of involuntary employment.